 In any case, if you’re on a good gaming projector you get to enjoy large format viewing of your favorite titles regardless of genre, be it first person shooter or story-rich action RPG or anything else.
 And with the advantage of better mobility, you’re not locked in to a specific location for the entire lifespan of the product.

 Yes, you can connect your console to any projector with an HDMI port just like with a TV.
 Again, good specifications are vital.
-Here we explain in more detail what makes an excellent gaming projector for PS5 and Xbox Series X/S.
+Here we explain in more detail what makes a projector great for PS5 and Xbox Series X/S,

 Sorry, our store is currently down for maintenance.We should be back shortly.
 Thank you for your patience!